 What types of cognitive changes have been observed?
 One leading thought is that physical activity enhances the blood flow to brain cells (neurons).
 Regular exercise has been shown to reduce stress, anxiety, and other mood disorders, including depression, which are at times associated with dementia.
 One study found that exercise improved both physical and psychological quality of life.

+Is there a specific amount of daily or weekly exercise you recommend to your patients?
 I recommend aerobic exercise, muscle strengthening, flexibility and balance training spread out throughout the week.
 The minimum recommended is 30 minutes of aerobic exercise five days per week.
 Further, I recommend muscle strengthening activities at least 2 non-consecutive days per week.
 Balance exercise (such as Tai Chi) is important, as it improves stability and prevents falls.

 In your practice, which diseases or conditions are especially improved by regular physical activity?
 The research is conclusive that people who regularly exercise report better overall health, lower health care expenditures, and fewer mobility issues.
 Further, exercise appears to be associated with reduced risk of cardiovascular disease, stroke, high blood pressure, type 2 diabetes, osteoporosis, certain types of cancer, obesity, falls, mood disorders, chronic pain, constipation, and sleep disorders.